American Journal of Human Biology

 - Literature cited

 Title page.
-The title page must contain the following.
+The title page must contain the following elements:

 - Author's name (or names)

-- Institution and department from which the paper emanated, with city, state, and zip codes
+- Institution from which the paper emanated, with city, state, and postal code

 - Abbreviated title (running headline) not to exceed 48 characters and spaces

-- Name, address, telephone and fax number, and e-mail address of the person to whom the proof is to be sent
+- Name, address, telephone number, fax number, and email address of the person to whom the proof is to be sent.
+If you plan to be away while your article is in press, please inform the Production Editor.

 - Objectives: A succinct statement of the goal(s) of the research.